vyxyl/runelite-item-share/README.md

 ### Misc.
 * Clicking any item icon navigate you to the wiki page for that item
 * You can enable the GIM Storage item tab from your settings
-    * Note: only 1 GIM Storage is saved per group
+    * Note: only **1** GIM Storage is saved per group
-    * If multiple players belong to different GIM groups, the last saved storage will be visible
+    * If multiple players belong to different GIM groups, then the last saved storage will be visible

 ## Feature requests or Reporting a bug